mrpythonita/608-mod2/README.md

 NWMSU Graduate Course Work
 -------------------------
 ## Introduction
-The scope of this projesct is to use both Python native programming functionalities, and the statistics module to calucalate count, sum, mean, median, and mode.
+The scope of this project is to use both Python native programming functionalities, and the statistics module to calucalate count, sum, mean, median, and mode.
 Both approaches are expected to return the same results.

 ## Getting Started

-There is one data-set avalilabe for this project and it is a list of 1000 numbers create with a list comprehension.
+There is one data-set avalilabe for this project and it is a list of 1000 numbers created with list comprehension.

 * __Defining Variables__
 * __Generating Descriptive Statistics__